 I’m sitting here at a seminar for a national skin care line, watching a video on how important your skin is and the real need for understanding the science of skin care.
-After all, skin is a living tissue.
+After all skin is a living tissue.
 It is always pointed out that skin is the largest organ of the body.
 Compared to what?
 Well compared to brain, the heart, the liver, the kidneys and on and on.
-The thing about organs is you need them to live.
+The thing about organs is that you need them to live.
 The corollary: you need your skin to live.
 Your good health depends on all of your organs working right.
 That means the skin must work right for you to be in the best health possible.

 What is the norm now?
 There is a lot of research into long term effects of many vitamins, chemicals and botanicals on the skin.
-All of this research is in an effort to actually make skin healthier and more importantly prevent a decline in skin health.
+All of this research is in an effort to actually make skin healthier now and more importantly to prevent a decline in skin health.
 What are we fighting?
 Not just age but also assaults on the skin by pollution, sun, lifestyle and habits (good and bad).

 The hot new topic and area of research is the effect of selfies on the skin.
 It is not good!!
-Not only do we now obsess over every imperfection in fine detail, but did you ever think the phone in front of your face is damaging your skin?
+Not only do we now obsess over every imperfection in fine detail, but did you ever think that the phone in front of your face is damaging your skin?

 Blue light breaks down molecules creating destructive free radicals that run around destroying your skin.
 We used to think that it was the sun that did that (and it does) and then pollution was identified as a culprit, and then just stress in general.
 Now add to the list visible light, particularly the color blue.

 Blue light penetrates even deeper than ultraviolet light.
-We dose ourselves with more and more blue light everyday (and night) and it is time to think about stopping the madness!!
+We dose ourselves with more and more blue light everyday (and night) and It is time to think about stopping the madness!!
 No, I am not advocating for getting rid of screens (although it wouldn’t be bad to cut back a bit but that is a whole different discussion).
 Let’s start protecting ourselves against the blue light as well as the other environmental evils.
 Look for blue light protection in your skin care (hint: go for physician line products with high quality ingredients and strong science like the day and night dual system Lumivive by SkinMedica) and use mineral sunscreens that physically block light from interacting with skin.